We are a team of Registered Dietitians (and a Registered Social Worker), each with a specialized area of expertise including:

 Ultimately we want our clients to feel or achieve:

-- Confidence: through support, listening, validation, and encouraging body curiosity (rather than control) in their journey with us.
+- Confidence: by listening, validating, and encouraging body curiosity (rather than control) in their journey with us.

 - Improved markers of health: which may include biochemical markers (blood work), or other markers such as energy, gastrointestinal function, mental health, or sleep.

-- Chronic conditions that are better understood or better managed: we appreciate the importance of therapy, medications, access to health care, social factors, and the role of nutrition in chronic disease risk and outcomes.
+- Better understanding or management of a chronic condition: we appreciate the role of medications, access to health care, social factors, nutrition, mental health support, and various therapies in chronic disease risk and outcomes.

-- Improved relationship with food and body: moving away from dieting cycles and disordered eating, and making peace with food.
-We recognize the harms of systemic anti-fat bias that make this healing difficult.
-As such, we support fat liberation, and advocate against weight discrimination.
+- Improved relationship with food and body: moving away from dieting cycles and disordered eating, while making peace with food.
+We recognize how systemic anti-fat bias make this healing difficult.
+As such, we continue to advocate against weight discrimination in health care.

-- Body knowledge: we believe that the individual's lived experience and knowledge of their body matters.
+- Body knowledge: we believe that the individual's lived experience and knowledge of their body is an important part of assessment, counseling/knowledge-sharing, and planning.

 Accessibility and Accommodation